01pooja10/01pooja10.github.io/index.md

 ### Who?

+Pooja Ravi.
-Pooja Ravi - I graduated from University of Toronto's Master of Science in Applied Computing program in 2025.
-Supremely interested in generative model architectures, model performance optimization, and eventually plan to pursue a PhD
+I graduated from the Master of Science in Applied Computing specializing in AI from the University of Toronto in 2025.
+Recipient of the Vector Scholarship in Artificial Intelligence Award and the Mitacs Globalink Graduate Fellowship in 2023-24.
+Supremely interested in generative modeling, model performance optimization, and multimodal architectures.

 ### Why?

-Recently been feeling like I'm falling behind a bit. (this blog will help me realign with my goals - delulu is the solulu).
+Recently been feeling a bit overwhelmed by everything I'm learning/implementing.
+Need to document it all for better clarity. (these blog posts will help me organize all my thoughts)

 ### What?